 Tip #2: State how you overcame the challenge

-One year ago, I was tasked with fostering my company through change that affected the way business was conducted.
+One year ago, I was tasked with fostering my company through change that affected how business was conducted.
 But I experienced huge resistance from executives and managers across the company.
-I overcame this challenge by planning and holding a seminar that saw everyone learn about the change and its benefits to both the company and employees.
+I overcame this challenge by planning and holding a seminar that saw everyone learn about the change and its benefits to the company and employees.

 19. What Do You Understand By an Ideal Working Environment?